DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/teaching/productdesign/2017-01-23-designmethodology.md

 Now let's think about how your solution can be realized through a product.
 Practice the following using your problems

-1. Identify all functions and attributes of your solution
+1. Identify all functions of your solution
-2. Make each parameter a row in a matrix
+2. Make each function a row in a matrix
-3. Identify all possible means to implement each parameter, and list in columns
+3. Identify all possible means to realize each function, and list in columns
 4. Create solutions by combining different means and drawing the concept

 ## Activity 5: Optimal design and optimal control